linuxdeepin/deepin-manual/manual-assets/community/deepin-reader/en_US/index.md

 ### Open files

+Document Viewer supports PDF and DJVU formats.
 You can open a file by:

 - Dragging it directly into the interface or onto the icon.
 - Right-clicking it and selecting **Open with** > **Select default program**, and then selecting Document Viewer from the list.